How to become a patient advice and liaison service officer

 - applying directly

 A common entry route is through volunteering, particularly within the NHS.
-Some patient advice and liaison services are staffed by a mixture of paid staff and volunteers.
-Contact the voluntary services coordinator or manager at your local NHS authority or trust for further advice.
+Some patient advice and liaison services are staffed by a mix of paid staff and volunteers.
+Contact the voluntary services co-ordinator or manager at your local NHS authority or trust for further advice.

 To apply directly to become a PALS officer jobs, you'll need:

 - a good general standard of education GCSEs (grades 9 to 4 or A* to C) including English and maths

 - previous experience in a customer care or mediation role, including dealing with complaints

 Some NHS organisations might want you to have a degree.
 Other employers may prefer you to have some working knowledge of the NHS.
 A background in a health profession such as nursing could be useful.
 Other relevant backgrounds are advice, advocacy and counselling.

 You can find out more about working in healthcare from Health Careers.